 Why the 25 in 25® Exercise Challenge?

 In my family, it was the busiest month for all of us.
 We had at least six parties to attend in the 3-4 days around Christmas.
 On top of that, my husband and I would drive home to Indiana from Washington, D.C. (now North Carolina).
-When I offered up the challenge that the first year, I was surprised that everyone in my family except for one person decided to participate.
+When I offered up the challenge in the first year, I was surprised that everyone in my family, except for one person, decided to participate.
 That has continued for seventeen years.

 Our Family Rules: